 - Massage it into the scalp and leave it overnight if possible.
 If not, 30 minutes will do.

 - Apply it as often as you can, whenever you wash your hair if possible.
 But remember that it can take a few weeks before you see any results.
-If you want to hurry the process up, try to complement the treatment with some natural supplements that contains antioxidant and anti-inflammatory properties.
-Combining the two treatments will help you rebalance hair-damaging hormones that leads to hair loss.
+You can also try to complement the treatment with some natural supplements.
+Combining the two treatments will ensure your hair is supported and healthy.

 Photos: Mitch Huang via Flickr.